Raymon-Research-Team/ZenOS-RTOS/README.md

 ## 💰 Support ZenOS

 This is a solo project.
 I build it, test it, write the docs, and maintain it — all in my spare time, without funding.

+> **📝 Note:** ZenOS is designed and written in accordance with IEC 62304 (medical) and IEC 61508 (industrial) standards, and its safety mechanisms follow these standards.
+However, due to the very high costs of obtaining official certification and ISO (formal audits, traceability documentation, validation testing, etc.), official certification has not been possible so far.

 If you find ZenOS useful, whether for learning, prototyping, or shipping a product, consider supporting its continued development.

 ### 🎯 Where the money goes